Kevin-ZhangClutchit/Leetcode_pratice/Intro_to_algorithm_14_days/Notes.md

 ##### #3 Longest Substring Without Repeating Characters

 Sliding windows.
 Hold two pointers, left and right (Both initially at the begin).

 - While right doesn't reach the end of the string, update the right until meet a substring with repeating character.
 - Update the best result so far.
 - Increase the left pointer and repeat the loops.

 ##### #567 Permutation in String

 Sliding windows.
-Hold two unorder_map: one is to store the information of s1, the other is update during each windows to judge whether permutation exists.
+Hold two unorder_maps: one is to store the information of s1, the other is update during each windows to judge whether permutation exists.

 Set the left and right to be of a distance as the size of s1.

 Each time, compare whether the substring given by the [left,right] is of the same characters composition as s1.
 Then increase both left and right until the right reaches the end of the string.

+#### Day7

+##### #733 Flood Fill

+Depth First Search.

+If current_color == new_color, end the loop to avoid no return.

+Else, starting from the target point, judge whether the boundary has been reached && whether the adjacent grid is of different colors.

+##### #695 Max Area of Island

+Depth First Search.

+Traversal the grid, once meet an island, update all the islands grid reached by DFS to 0 and calculate the area.